University of Queensland Union: Vice-Presidents

-Representing minority, special interest and other community groups on campus, UQU’s collectives offer students at the University of Queensland the opportunity to meet like-minded peers and benefit from a supportive environment, networking opportunities and safer spaces on campus.
-The collectives are managed by peer elected committees and completely free to join.

 Association of Postgraduate Students (APS)

-In 2011, UQ postgraduate students formed a postgraduate collective within the UQU, called the UQU Association of Postgraduate Students (APS).
-This new body has been in regular contact with The Council of Australian Postgraduate Associations (CAPA) and sent a representative to the 2011 CAPA annual conference in Sydney.
-APS caters to the needs of around 21,000 postgraduate students at the University of Queensland, it aims to create a platform for all postgraduate students to engage socially and professionally with students from other schools, faculties, nationalities, cultures and general interests.
+In 2011, UQ postgraduate students formed a postgraduate collective within the UQU due to a departmental shuffle at the University; the UQ Association of Postgraduate Students has since rebranded as "UQU Association of Postgraduate Students (APS)".
+This new Union body has been in regular contact with The Council of Australian Postgraduate Associations (CAPA) and sent a representative to the 2011 CAPA annual conference in Sydney.
+APS caters to the needs of over 13,000 postgraduate students at the University of Queensland.
+The Association exists to promote a postgraduate community, promote postgraduate wellbeing and provide a voice for postgraduate students at UQ.
 All Postgraduate students at UQ are automatically members of the Association.

+In 2021, the Union signed a Memorandum of Understanding with the University on a new model to govern and expand the Student Services and Amenities Fee (SSAF) at The University of Queensland; the MOU guarantees a set amount of student money to be provided to APS as a service provider alongside the Union, Student Services and UQ Sports.

+In 2023, APS became an incorporated entity and a registered charity under "Association of Postgraduate Students Inc., The University of Queensland".